PCMSC > Research Projects > by title

 Submarine Groundwater Discharge: http://walrus.wr.usgs.gov/sgd/

-These investigations are designed to quantify the relative role of ground water in the delivery of fresh water and nutrients to geologically distinct coastal areas.
-The five goals of this effort, as presented in the 2006 Submarine Groundwater Discharge Science Plan, are:
+Investigations are designed to quantify the relative role of ground water in the delivery of fresh water and nutrients to geologically distinct coastal areas.
+The five goals of this effort are:

 - Goal A. Geologic Controls: Describe regional geological controls on submarine groundwater flow and discharge.